Fahad-Al-Maashani/C-CPP-Compiler/README.md

 # C/C++Compiler
-This repo  will focus on how to build compiler for both c and c++ programming language.
+This repo  will focus on building a compiler for both c and C++ programming languages.
+!!!
+STILL UNDER DEVELOPMENT !!!